18 Junior Gold Miners Vetted By The Best

 New Gold (NGD)

 New Gold trades at an EV/EBITDA of 8.6x and at 0.65x book value.
-Unfortunately there are 13 analysts following this company.
+Unfortunately, there are 13 analysts following this company.
 There are no shorts in sight which is a good sign.
 Beta is 0.18.

 B2Gold Corp (BTG)